18 Everyday Habits That Could Be Ruining Your Skin

 Tanning in the sun exposes your skin to intense UV radiation, which increases the risk of skin cancer and accelerates signs of aging like wrinkles and sun spots.
 The tan you gain is a sign of skin damage, as it occurs in response to injury caused by UV rays.
 Instead of tanning, consider using self-tanning products or bronzers that can provide a sun-kissed glow without the harmful effects of UV exposure.

-Not Drinking Enough Water and Sleep
+Not Drinking Enough Water And Sleep

 Photo Credit: Canva Pro